 So how does it work?

-Well tailoring is split largely into two main areas: there’s your tailors – who make the garments, then there’s your cutter.
+Well tailoring is split largely into two main areas: there are tailors – who make the garments, then there’s your cutter.
+There are individuals who do everything but generally the roles are split.

 Before I explain that, and without wishing to over complicate matters, I want to make a further important distinction about who can take your measurements.
-At the bigger tailor houses, cutters may always not be on the same floor as the shop floor so a sales person can take your measurements, discuss style and cloth and pass this onto a cutter.
-With Meyer & Mortimer being an independent small business our cutters: Brian Lewis, Paul Munday and Oliver Cross occupy both sales (aka front-of-house) and cutting so they’ll not only take your measurements but will also draft your pattern.
+At the larger tailor houses, cutters may not always be on the same floor as the shop so a sales person can take your measurements, discuss style and cloth and pass this onto a cutter.
+With Meyer & Mortimer being an independent small business our cutters: Brian Lewis, Paul Munday and Steve Phythian occupy both sales (aka front-of-house) and cutting so they’ll not only take your measurements but will also draft your pattern.

-Ah, drafting patterns; you said you were going to mention that.
+Ah, drafting patterns; you said you were going to explain more about that.

 I did.
 Once a cutter has the measurements and information on style, cloths and ascertained any sloped or square shoulders, pronounced chests and curved backs… they will then translate these figures to paper.
 The process is called drafting a pattern which is a two dimensional illustration of the jacket and trousers.
 The result is the customer’s pattern, specific to them, so much so when they change (over time), so does the pattern.